NYU-Medicine-CSSA/academic-kickstart/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "CSSA NYU Medical School"
+title = "CSSA NYU Grossman School of Medicine"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "NYUCSSA.png"